 The funds are awarded in accordance with EU regulation for de minimis aid.
-The regulation states that one individual actor can only receive public funding up to EUR 200,000 over a three-year period without requiring that the support is reported to the European Commission.
+The regulation states that one individual actor can only receive public funding up to EUR 300,000 over any period of 3 years without requiring that the support is reported to the European Commission.
 The de minimis regulation also imposes the demand for a new growth market as project scope.

-According to the definition of in the de minimis regulation, a business includes the whole of the business group.
+According to the definition of the de minimis regulation, a business includes the whole of the business group.
 Therefore, the rules, such as the de minimis amount limit apply to both parties in a joint venture.
-Thus, a parent company and subsidiary companies combined must be below the limit stated in the regulation (EUR 200,000 within the last three financial years).
+Thus, a parent company and subsidiary companies combined must be below the limit stated in the regulation (EUR 300,000 over any period of 3 years).
 Likewise, joint venture projects must be set in a new growth market.